frederic-perez/Cardiac-electrophysiology/glossary.md

 __pathophysiology__ _n_ The study of the effects of disease on physiological processes.
 __placebo procedure__ _n_
 __PR interval__ _n_ [[Wikipedia]](https://en.wikipedia.org/wiki/PR_interval)
+__pulmonary embolism__ A condition in which an embolus (blood clot, formed in a vein) breaks off and blocks a pulmonary artery which supplies blood to the lungs.
+It can result in pain, breathlessness, and sudden death.
 __pulmonary vein isolation__ _n_ Another name for pulmonary vein ablation, a surgical procedure to treat atrial fibrillation.
 __Purkinje fibers__ _n_ [[Wikipedia]](https://en.wikipedia.org/wiki/Purkinje_fibers)
 __Seldinger technique__ _n_ [[Wikipedia]](https://en.wikipedia.org/wiki/Seldinger_technique) A medical procedure to obtain safe access to blood vessels and other hollow organs.